siavashadpey/EpiMod/README.rst

 |Build status| |Coverage| |Code Factor|

-EpiMod is a data-driven epidemiological modeling tool written in Python.
-More specifically, it models the reported daily number of new COVID-19 infections in a region by coupling the epidemiological SEIR equations with Bayesian inference.
+EpiMod is a data-driven epidemiological modeling tool written in Python and used for COVID-19.
+Using Bayesian inference and the epidemiological SEIR ordinary differential equations, it models the reported daily number of new infections in a region and makes projections for upcoming days.
 A high-level explanation of the tool is given `here <https://siavashadpey.github.io/projects/covid19_projections/>`_.

 .. raw:: html